 - Psychiatric Adverse Reactions [see WARNINGS AND PRECAUTIONS]

 - Suppression of Growth [see WARNINGS AND PRECAUTIONS]

 - Peripheral Vasculopathy, including Raynaud’s phenomenon [see WARNINGS AND PRECAUTIONS]

 Clinical Trial Experience

-Adverse Reactions Associated with Discontinuation of Treatment in Clinical Trials
+Adverse Reactions Associated with Discontinuation of Treatment in ADHD Clinical Trials

-Adverse Reactions Occurring at an Incidence of 2% or More Among Vyvanse Treated Patients in Clinical Trials
+Adverse Reactions Occurring at an Incidence of 2% or More Among VYVANSE Treated Patients with ADHD in Clinical Trials

-Adverse reactions reported in the controlled trials in pediatric patients ages 6 to 12 years (Study 1), adolescent patients ages 13 to 17 years (Study 4), and adult patients (Study 5) treated with Vyvanse or placebo are presented in Tables 1, 2, and 3 below.
+Adverse reactions reported in the controlled trials in pediatric patients ages 6 to 12 years (Study 1), adolescent patients ages 13 to 17 years (Study 4), and adult patients (Study 7) treated with VYVANSE or placebo are presented in Tables 1, 2, and 3 below.

 |Abdominal Pain Upper||12%||6%|